Summary

 you should allocate for an account.

-therefore known, and the second is known because user
+therefore known, and the second is known because user is the transaction

 signer.